Strawberry Heart Marshmallows

 - Pinch of salt

-- 2 teaspoon strawberry flavoring
+- 2 teaspoons strawberry flavoring

 - 1/4 cup cold water (to bloom the gelatin)